everest-engineering/lhotse/README.md

  * placing a marker event into the event log that will end replays
  * starting TEP processing, and
  * changing the event processing configuration back to subscribing mode when the TEP reaches the marker event

+## Security support
+The [security](https://github.com/everest-engineering/lhotse-security) module builds on [Spring Security OAuth](https://projects.spring.io/spring-security-oauth/docs/oauth2.html).
+Out of the box, it sets up both an __authorization server__ and a __resource server__ (the main application) that facilitate an authentication and authorisation workflow based on [OAuth2](https://oauth.net/2/).
+Stateless sessions using [Jason Web Tokens](https://jwt.io/) (JWT) makes is easy to extract microservices.

+JWT tokens are issued by the authorization server which client applications include as part of the `Authorization` header included with every API request.
+The main application -- the resource server in OAuth parlance -- uses a shared secret to validate each request and enforces role based authorisation.

+Our initial set up has both authorisation and resource servers running together in a single application.
+A single hard-coded client, `web-app-ui`, is configured in the authorisation server to support the [password grant](https://oauth.net/2/grant-types/password/) approach to exchanging credentials.
+Front end applications need to specify this identify to perform authentication & authorisation on behalf of end users.

+If necessary, the authorisation server can be extracted into its own service to serve multiple resource servers.
+Third party OAuth2 providers can also be integrated with the resource server.

 ### User and Authentication Context
 An User object in the business domain often requires more attributes than the User object from spring security module.